Click, skim, sigh, trash.

 If you’re the one creating the employee engagement survey questions for your company, you need to up your game to get responses.
 Or else you’ll be left with a handful of half-hearted replies.

-You’re ready to start improving your staff engagement rate and making your company the best place in the world to work, cool.
-Let’s get started building the best employee questionnaire your colleagues have ever seen.
+You’re ready to start improving your employee satisfaction and making your company the best place in the world to work, great.

 Act on the results as soon as possible and turn those haters into believers.